 Duke Researchers to Monitor Brain Injury with Machine Learning

-Duke researchers received a multi-year scientific research agreement from CortiCare to engineer a machine-learning approach to continuously monitor patients with brain injuries
+Multi-year scientific research agreement from CortiCare to engineer a machine-learning approach to continuously monitor patients with brain injuries

 Neurologists and electrical engineers at Duke University are teaming up in an ambitious effort to develop a better way to monitor brain health for all patients in the ICU.
 Dubbed “Neurologic Injury Monitoring and Real-time Output Display,” the method will use machine learning and continuous electroencephalogram (EEG) data along with other clinical information to assist providers with assessment of brain injury and brain health.